-The most recent issue of our Newsletter, the eighth, was issued on 1 May 2022 and is available by clicking here.
+The autumn issue of our Newsletter was issued on 21 September 2023 and is available by clicking here.

 Cafe (16 December 2021)

 On Thursday 9 December, in the Sheffield Telegraph, Sheffield City Council posted an Open Space Notice giving notice that it proposes to “dispose of an area of land which consists or forms part of an area of deemed open space”.
 This notice caused much consternation and confusion.
 The confusion extended to our understanding of which area of land was involved.
 It is not the compound referred to in our previous posting here but the derelict toilet block and the area next to it.
 The Council has issued the following apology and clarification on its Facebook page:

 We wanted to provide you with an update following the Public Open Space Notice that was displayed in the Sheffield Telegraph last week, regarding Whirlow Brook Hall.
 The notice, which referred to the ‘disposal’ of Whirlow Brook Hall, was incorrect and misleading and has understandably caused some real worry and concern over the last few days, which we are very sorry for.

 To clarify, no land at the Hall is being sold – the proposal refers to the derelict toilet block and the area next to it, on the driveway, being developed and leased.
 The term ‘disposal’ has to be used in the legal notice due to the proposed length of lease (over 7 years) but does not mean the land is being sold.